publications

 Image stitching plays a crucial role for various computer vision applications, like panoramic photography, video production, medical imaging and satellite imagery.
 It makes it possible to align two images captured at different views onto a single image with a wider field of view.
 However, for 3D scenes with high depth complexity and images captured from two different positions, the resulting image pair may exhibit significant parallaxes.
 Stitching images with multiple or large apparent motion shifts remains a challenging task, and existing methods often fail in such cases.
 In this paper, a novel image stitching pipeline is introduced, addressing the aforementioned challenge: First, iterative dense feature matching is performed, which results in a multi-homography decomposition.
 Then, this output is used to compute a per-pixel multidimensional weight map of the estimated homographies for image alignment via weighted warping.
 Additionally, the homographic image space decomposition is exploited using combinatorial analysis to identify parallaxes, resulting in a parallax-aware overlapping region: Parallax-free overlapping areas only require weighted warping and blending.
 For parallax areas, these operations are omitted to avoid ghosting artifacts.
 Instead, histogram- and mask-based color mapping is performed to ensure visual color consistency.
 The presented experiments demonstrate that the proposed method provides superior results regarding precision and handling of parallaxes.

-- Simon Seibt, Bastian Kuth, Bartosz Von Rymon Lipinski, Thomas Chang, and Marc Erich LatoschikVirtual Reality & Intelligent Hardware (Proceedings of CGI), 2023
+- Simon Seibt, Bastian Kuth, Bartosz Von Rymon Lipinski, Thomas Chang, and Marc Erich LatoschikVirtual Reality & Intelligent Hardware (Proceedings of Computer Graphics International 2023), in press

 The demand for interactive photorealistic 3D environments has increased in recent years and in various fields such as architecture, engineering and entertainment.
 Nevertheless, achieving a balance between quality and performance for high-performance 3D applications and Virtual Reality (VR) remains a challenge.
 This paper addresses this issue by revisiting and extending view interpolation for image-based rendering, enabling the exploration of spacious open environments in 3D and VR.
 Therefore, we introduce multi-morphing, a novel rendering method based on a spatial data structure of 2D image patches, called the image graph.
 With this approach, novel views can be rendered with up to six degrees of freedom using only a sparse set of views.
 The rendering process does not require 3D reconstruction of geometry, nor per-pixel depth information: All relevant data for output is extracted from local morphing cells of the image graph.
 Detection of parallax image regions during preprocessing reduces rendering artifacts by extrapolating image patches from adjacent cells in real-time.
 Additionally, a GPU-based solution to resolve exposure inconsistencies within a dataset is presented, enabling seamless transitions of brightness when moving between areas with varying light intensities.
 Experiments on multiple real-world and synthetic scenes demonstrate that the presented method achieves high “VR-compatible” frame rates, even on mid-range and legacy hardware, respectively.